 Healthy NewsWorks began in 2003 as a collaboration between a journalist and a second-grade teacher to address shared concerns about significant gaps in children’s literacy and health.
 They viewed these gaps as inextricably tied because solid writing, listening, and communication skills are central to understanding and appropriately using health information.

 In partnership with classroom teachers, we have built programs that engage children ages 5 to 14 in authentic health reporting and are aligned with Common Core and National Health Education Standards.
 Our young health journalists work in teams to research, write, and produce articles and digital materials about health issues that matter to them and their communities.
 In the process, they develop critical thinking skills, improve their writing, and build confidence, while their school communities benefit from receiving relevant, accurate health information.

 Since its inception, Healthy NewsWorks has worked directly with some 4,000 children in more than 40 under-resourced elementary and middle schools in the Philadelphia region.
-Our school news teams have published nearly 600 school health newspapers and 11 books.
+Our school news teams have published nearly 600 school health newspapers, 11 books, and a magazine.
 In recent years, our reporters also have produced videos and contributed to By Kids, For Kids, Healthy NewsWorks’ online health news service.
 Each year, we reach more than 6,000 children and adults through dissemination of our students’ health-focused publications.

 To learn more about Healthy NewsWorks’ accomplishments and recognition in the communities we serve, visit Our Impact.